 - Automated content generation works similarly, except the form of presentation is adapted to the specific medium.
 A good example of this is automated emails and Twitter repost-updates;

 - Legal / Medical Text translation applies general text analysis via classification and clustering algorithms and then comparative analysis in a different language to build a correlation map between languages.
 Then the entire thing is analyzed through corresponding reference bases in respective languages.
 As a result, the text’s context and semantics are transposed onto another language while retaining its essence.
-What is translated is the meaning of the words and not the words itself.
+What is translated is the meaning of the words and not the words themselves.
 The most prominent example is Google Translate;

 - General Purpose and field-specific text correction is an expansion of text analysis.
 Just like plagiarism checker, text grammar correction applies an anomaly analysis of the text while referencing to the knowledge base, aka the grammar.
 The anomalies are then flagged or corrected.
 In the case of field-specific text correction, there is also an additional vocabulary of the relevant terms involved.
 The most prominent example of this is Grammarly.